-Start with the information that you already know about your customers based on the behavioural data that you already have access to.
+Start with the information that you already know about your customers based on the behavioural data that you have access to.
 This can be gathered from direct (and voluntary) feedback from customers or observational information attained from your sales and support departments.

-If you need to gather more information, create a survey and get your customers to fill it out, making sure to ask important questions about what they like about your product, how they access your product and even their values when purchasing products similar to yours.
-This will provide you a wealth of information based on the attributes and values of the people who are already interacting with your brand.
+If you need to gather more information, create a survey and get your customers to fill it out, making sure to ask important questions about what they like about your product, how they access your product, and even their values when purchasing products similar to yours.
+This will provide you with a wealth of information based on the attributes and values of the people who are already interacting with your brand.
 Once you’ve found out what your customers are interested in seeing, A/B test it on your website to see how they respond.
-You might even find that all this effort you’ve put into creating a customer persona has improved your conversions and other SEO metrics.
+You might even find that all this effort you’ve put into creating a customer persona has improved your conversions and other SEO and engagement metrics.

 The definition of a buyer person [in under 100 words] (2017).
 HubSpot.
 Retrieved 4 September, 2017 from https://blog.hubspot.com/marketing/buyer-persona-definition-under-100-sr#sm.0001u1dxt3e1gdbqrbw14xvjnqp5y